datakind/data-recipes-ai/README.md

 ![alt text](../assets/autogen-studio-recipes.png)

-:warning: This README is temporary, info will be migrated to the main README later.

-This folder contains an autogenstudio instance for the Docker build, as well as sample skill, agent and workflows to use a team of autogen agents for creating data recipes.
+Data recipes AI contains an autogenstudio instance for the Docker build, as well as sample skill, agent and workflows to use a team of autogen agents for creating data recipes.

 You can information on Autogen studio [here](https://github.com/microsoft/autogen/tree/main/samples/apps/autogen-studio).
 This folder includes a skill to query the data recipes data DB, an agent to use that, with some prompts to help it, and a workflow that uses the agent.